picoruby/prk_firmware-wiki/Building-a-binary.md

+## Prerequisite

+As far as the author knows, building a PRK binary, or to be exact, preparing a build environment can be done in only Linux.
+WSL2 should work, too.

+If you are a macOS user, try docker instead, although M1 Mac possibly doesn't work (tell us if it does).

+See `prk_firmware/Dockerfile`.
+It includes a guidance.

 ## Binary without keymap

 - Make sure you have CRuby (MRI) because "Static type checking" by [Steep](https://github.com/soutaro/steep) will be invoked in the build process